gontainer/gontainer-helpers/container/docs/README.md

 In GO assignments between different types requires explicit type conversion.
 Container automatically converts values for more developer-friendly experience.
-It supports even a bit more sophisticated conversions of maps and slices, see [copier](../copier/README.md).
+It supports even a bit more sophisticated conversions of maps and slices, see [copier].

 <details>
   <summary>See code</summary>